 The Book Club’s monthly schedule offers the same serious discussion and professional facilitation as the Salon’s other studies, while providing the opportunity to explore a world of literature for which we might not offer one of our multi-week, in-depth studies.
 Like all books we read at the Lit Salon, the book club selections speak to basic and enduring questions of what it means to be human.

 Registration for the Lit Salon Book Club is in six-month subscriptions of £90.
-You can also try us out with a one-month payment of £15.
 See below for payment options.